cs1302uga/cs1302-genlistadt/README.md

   compilation dependencies.
 You should remove any `.java` files that you do not need before submission.

-* **`cs1302.gelist.LinkedGenList<T>` Storage Requirement:**
+* **`cs1302.genlist.LinkedGenList<T>` Storage Requirement:**
-  You must use a sequence of node (or container) objects for this class's storage.
-This type of storage is limited only by the available memory for the Java program using the `LinkedList` object.
-You may find sections 13.1 and 13.2 of the LDC textbook useful reference material for this class.
+  You must use a sequence of generic node (or container) objects for this class's storage.
+The `Node` class is not provided for you.
+  You will need to make your own as a separate generic class.
   If you use Java's `java.util.LinkedList` class or something similar, then that will result in an immediate violation of this absolute requirement, regardless of any use of any `Node` objects elsewhere in the class.
   This requirement also prohibits any use of third-party implementations of list or list-like interfaces.
+You may not use arrays in the `LinkedGenList<T>` class anywhere except in the `toArray` method -- this also prohibits the use of `toArray` elsewhere in the class.

+* **No Stream API:**
+  You are not allowed to use built-in Java streams to implement any part of this project.
+Use of any class that implements `java.util.stream.Stream<T>` is prohibited.
+If you use Java's stream interface or something similar, then that will result in an immediate violation of this absolute requirement.

 * **No Static Variables:** Use of static variables is not allowed for this assignment.
 However, static constants are permitted.